Fathers & Sons // The Patrol Series

 Panthertown Valley sits on 6,300 acres of protected backcountry in the Nantahala National Forest.
 Over 30 miles of established trail wind through deep gorges, across granite domes, and past more than a dozen waterfalls — several with swimming holes at their base.
 The terrain earns the nickname "Yosemite of the East" without trying.
 We'll hike in roughly 3 miles, set up a basecamp, and spend two days exploring finger trails to waterfalls, epic overlooks, and creek valleys — a different destination each time we leave camp.

 No permits.
 No fees.
 No designated campsites — we pick our spot.
-No cell service.
+Sporadic cell service at best.
 No crowds once you're past the first mile.
 This is real backcountry, close enough to Raleigh to make it a weekend trip, remote enough that it feels like another world.
 It's the kind of place you remember.

 Scouted in Advance